Emperor Ankō: War between Anaho and Kinashi

 After Emperor Ingyō's death in 453 AD, Crown Prince Kinashi no Karu faced a mounting problem.
 The incestuous relationship with his sister, Princess Karu no Ōiratsume had caused the public to shun him and his retainers refused to follow.
 Karu chose to take up arms against his younger brother Anaho (穴穂) as his retainers had instead given their allegiance to him.
 Prince Anaho (穴穂) responded with a force of his own which prompted Karu to flee and take refuge at a noble family's residence.
 From this point on, the Kiki splits narratives that converge again with the same fatal outcome.
 In the Nihon Shoki's version of events, Kinashi no Karu takes his final stand at the residence where he commits an honorary suicide.
 The Nihon Shoki does not say what happened to Princess Karu no Ōiratsume other than her being banished to Iyo by Emperor Ingyō during his lifetime for incest.
-In the Kojikis version of events, Kinashi no Karu surrenders to his younger brother and is banished to Iyo.
+In the Kojiki's version of events, Kinashi no Karu surrenders to his younger brother and is banished to Iyo.
 Karu no Ōiratsume follows him to Iyo afterwards and the two commit suicide together.